 Use gray yarn (same color as R4-6). sc along the left edges (marked in colors).

 It should be 4 sc at the edge of green rows + 4 sc at the edge of shocking pink rows + 3 sc at the edge of baby blue rows + 3 sc at the edge of gray rows + 3 sc at the edge of brown rows (as well as the right edges).
+Total = 17 sc on each side, 5 sc at the bottom (not include the ch 1 at the before and after this 5 sc), and 3 sc at the top.

 ch 1 – sc in the next 5 stitches at the bottom (marked with white dots) – ch 1. sc along the right edges (marked in colors – image above). sc in the next 3 stitches at the top.
 Cut the long yarn end.
 Close with an invisible join.